Net Nanny Review 2024: Good Enough for Your Family?

 Bottom Line

-Net Nanny is one of the best parental control apps on the market, but it needs to improve a couple of features to be considered the best of the best.
+Net Nanny is one of the better parental control apps on the market, but it needs to improve a couple of features to be considered among the best.
 Net Nanny includes all industry-standard parental control features like web and app filtering, screen time management, location tracking, and activity reports.
-It can also monitor Youtube activity in a browser and can detect and block any app on Android (and some on iOS).
-It has easy-to-use apps and can monitor your child’s Android, iOS, Windows, macOS, and Kindle Fire devices.
-That said, Net Nanny’s YouTube monitoring feature can’t monitor activity in the YouTube app, it can’t monitor texts or calls, it doesn’t allow you to set strict time limits for specific apps, and it can’t block nearly as many apps on iOS as the competition.
-Net Nanny has 3 annual plans starting at $39.99 / year which all include a 14-day money-back guarantee.
+It can also monitor YouTube activity and other social media apps and block 120+ iOS apps.
+It has easy-to-use apps and can monitor your child’s iOS, Windows, and macOS devices.
+That said, Net Nanny isn’t compatible with Android devices, can’t monitor texts or calls, doesn’t allow you to set time limits for specific apps, and can’t block nearly as many apps on iOS as the competition.
+Net Nanny has 3 annual plans starting at $3.33 / month which all include a 14-day money-back guarantee.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.